 - Sound design: Michael Verta

 - Twin Stick: Shigeru Shimozono, Akihito Awano, Kengo Nakao, Kyouhei Ohtani, Takashi Abe

 - Main article: Cyber Troopers Virtual-On: Oratorio Tangram M.S.B.S.
 Ver.
 5.4/Magazine articles.

-- Main article: Dreamcast Magazine (JP)/Shinjitsu no Tama.
+- Main article: Dreamcast Magazine (Japan)/Shinjitsu no Tama.

 |Sega Retro Average|

 - Sega of Japan catalogue pages (Japanese): Dreamcast